-Hot, Moist Air From The Med Sparked Freak Storm In India, Meteorologists Say
+Hot, Moist Air From Mediterranean Sparked Freak Storm In India, Meteorologists Say

 The storm flattened homes, felled trees and knocked out power in Uttar Pradesh, Rajasthan and Uttarkhand, pelting the region with sand and rain driven by fierce winds.
 Many of the victims were killed when homes collapsed.

-Squalls and dust storms are common in north India as the Thar Desert heats up in the weeks before the cooling monsoon rains, which typically begin in the south by early June and work their way up the coast.
+Squalls and dust storms are common in north India, as the Thar Desert heats up in the weeks before the cooling monsoon rains, which typically begin in the south by early June and work their way up the coast.

 "The northern plains have been witnessing temperatures of over 40 degree Celsius [104 Fahrenheit]," Mritunjay Mohaptara, the director general of the IMD, was quoted in The Hindu newspaper as saying.